-Associate Dean for Medical School Admissions; Assistant Dean for Faculty Diversity and Inclusion
+Associate Dean for Medical School Admissions; Associate Dean for Faculty Diversity and Inclusion

 Associate Dean for Admissions, Assistant Dean for Academic and Multicultural Affairs, Assistant Professor of Medicine, Course Director for Medical Spanish

 HSF II, 20 Penn St, Baltimore, MD 21201